FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 ## 5 Perform firmware Over-the-Air Updates with AWS IoT

 This demo uses the OTA client library and the AWS IoT OTA service for code signing and secure download of firmware updates.
-A safe and secure boot process is performed using Secure Boot.

 ### 5.1 Setup pre-requisites for OTA cloud resources
 Before you create an OTA job, the following resources are required.
 This is a one time setup required for performing OTA firmware updates.
 Make a note of the names of the resources you create, as you will need to provide them during subsequent configuration steps.